vancenceho/vancenceho/README.md

 <!--
 **vancenceho/vancenceho** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

 # Hi there! <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="29px" height="29px">

 ![gif](https://github.com/user-attachments/assets/948516c9-e860-44cd-9765-2779589179a8)

 ## 🚀 About Me

 🎓 I am Vancence, an aspiring **Software Engineer** (specializing in **Artificial Intelligence**) who is currently seeking a summer tech internship!
 I currently pursuing my Bachelor's in **Computer Science & Design** with a Minor in **Artificial Intelligence** and a Specialization in **Software Engineering** at the **Singapore University of Technology & Design (SUTD)** looking to graduate in mid-2026.

 🔭 I enjoy building projects as well as contributing to my team as a team player.
 Currently, together with my partner, I am working on **_HORIZON_** which is an Android-based mobile application that would automatically schedule and optimise our ever-busy calendars.
 Leveraging new technologies such as LLM and NLP, I hope that **_HORIZON_** will be able to transform and improve efficiency throughout lives.
-Additionally, I am also learning **GoLang**, **ReactJS**, and **React Native** while developing some personal projects of mine.
+Additionally, I am also learning **GoLang**, **TypeScript**, and **ReactJS** while developing some personal projects of mine.

 🤿 Outside of studying and tech, I enjoy exploring the unknown which is why my hobbies range from doing sports to hiking, and diving.
 Recently, because of the experience I had with diving, I took up a position in my school's diving club, **SUTDiving**, Executive Committee (EXCO) where I was a Treasurer, with my EXCOs we plan dive trips locally and abroad for the student body to broaden their knowledge on marine life as well as explore the depths beneath the waves.
+Recently, as part of our dive trips we were able to dive at Tioman Island, Malayisa, where I obtained both my **PADI Open Water Diver Certification (_OWC_)** and **PADI Advanced Open Water Scuba Diver Certification (_AOW_)**.
+As part of a personal trip, I was recently in Bali, Indonesia where I dived at some popular dive sites such as _Manta Point_, _Crystal Bay_, and _USAT Liberty Wreck_!!

 📚 I also love reading the news and books on startups, business, and financial literacy.
 My favorite ones include **Zero To One** by _Blake Masters_ and _Peter Thiel_ which talks about the future of startups and **The Smart Investor** by _Benjamin Graham_ which teaches one how to make informed financial decisions.

 ✈️ I love traveling too.
-I was fortunate enough to be given the opportunity to participate in a summer exchange held during 2023 where I went exchanged at **Yonsei University** in Seoul, South Korea.
-Additionally, I also participated in the **Freshmore Asian Cross-curricular Trip (FACT)** to Changchun, China during Fall, 2023.
-Lastly, as part of my dive trips, I was able to dive at Tioman Island, Malaysia together with my friends.
+I was fortunate enough to be given the opportunity to go on exchange as part of **SUTD's Global Exchange Programme (_GEXP_)** during Spring of 2025 to the **University of Waterloo** in Ontario, Canada where I spent 14 weeks taking modules which I found interesting and crucial for my personal development.
+Additionally, I also went on a summer exchange during 2023 at **Yonsei University**, where I spent about 2 months exploring the bustling city of Seoul, South Korea.
+Lastly, I also participated in the **Freshmore Asian Cross-curricular Trip (FACT)** to Changchun, China during Fall 2023.

 ## 🛠️ Skills